rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 while attempting to activate 'RiddhiBookStore.Areas.Admin.Controllers.CategoryController'.

 237am
-solved above error by adding "services.AddScoped<IUnitOfWork, UnitOfWork>();" the correct option in this line of statup.cs file
+solved above error by adding "services.AddScoped<IUnitOfWork, UnitOfWork>();" the correct option in this line of statup.cs file.

+240am
+getting some issues with bootstrap theme, let's check